Ralfael/ralfael/README.md

 - 🎓 Degree in Systems Analysis & Graphic Design
 - 📘 Progress to postgraduate degree in Mobile System Developer
 - 💬 Curious and self-taught as well
-- 🎨 Believin in, Make Good Art, only you do best, doesn’t matter, Make It Count
 - ✉ Contact: <a href="mailto:ralfael.queiroz@live.com">Email</a> | <a href="https://www.linkedin.com/in/rafael-queiroz-4914a0106/">LinkedIn</a>
 - 🍃 The Price of Freedom is Step